tdwg/bdq/README.md

 ## How to contribute

 You can use the [GitHub issues](https://github.com/tdwg/bdq/issues) to contribute with amendment or starting relevant discussion topics.
-Conventionaly, title of issues should start with "[IG]" for issue related to the BDQ Interest Group, "[TG1]" for issues related to the Task Group 1, "[TG2]" for issues related to the Task Group 2 and "[TG3]" for issues related to the Task Group 3.
+Conventionaly, title of issues should start with "[IG]" for issue related to the BDQ Interest Group, "[TG1]" for issues related to the Task Group 1, "[TG2]" for issues related to the Task Group 2, "[TG3]" for issues related to the Task Group 3 and "[TG4]" for issues related to the Task Group 4

 A mailing list resource will be provided soon.
 Meanwhile, click in "Watch" and select "Watching" to be notified of all conversations.